yogstation13/Yogstation/.github/guides/MAPS_AND_AWAY_MISSIONS.md

 ## MAPS

 Yogstation currently comes equipped with the following maps.
 Our currenly active map rotation can be found [here](https://wiki.yogstation.net/wiki/Maps).
+All maps not in active rotation should be considered **unmaintained**.

 * [BoxStation (default)](https://wiki.yogstation.net/wiki/BoxStation)
 * [AsteroidStation](https://wiki.yogstation.net/wiki/AsteroidStation)